X-ray fluorescence: Sample preparation

 In order to keep the geometry of the tube-sample-detector assembly constant, the sample is normally prepared as a flat disc, typically of diameter 20–50 mm.
 This is located at a standardized, small distance from the tube window.
 Because the X-ray intensity follows an inverse-square law, the tolerances for this placement and for the flatness of the surface must be very tight in order to maintain a repeatable X-ray flux.
 Ways of obtaining sample discs vary: metals may be machined to shape, minerals may be finely ground and pressed into a tablet, and glasses may be cast to the required shape.
-A further reason for obtaining a flat and representative sample surface is that the secondary X-rays from lighter elements often only emit from the top few micrometres of the sample.
+A further reason for obtaining a flat and representative sample surface is that the secondary X-rays from lighter elements often only emit from the top few micrometers of the sample.
 In order to further reduce the effect of surface irregularities, the sample is usually spun at 5–20 rpm.
 It is necessary to ensure that the sample is sufficiently thick to absorb the entire primary beam.
-For higher-Z materials, a few millimetres thickness is adequate, but for a light-element matrix such as coal, a thickness of 30–40 mm is needed.
+For higher-Z materials, a few millimeters thickness is adequate, but for a light-element matrix such as coal, a thickness of 30–40 mm is needed.